ASSOCIATION NEWS

 Dr. Miller is a University of Chicago sociologist and the author of Halfway Home: Race, Punishment, and the Afterlife of Mass Incarceration.
 Recently he was named a John D. MacArthur “Genius Grant” Fellow.
 This year the fellows were described as “offering new ways for us to understand the communities, systems, and social forces that shape our lives around the globe.”
 That certainly describes Dr. Miller’s work.

 Halfway Home: Race, Punishment, and the Afterlife of Mass Incarceration, the title of Dr. Miller’s most recent book, was also the title of his Distinguished Scholar Lecture.
 The lecture was insightful, thought provoking and a call to action both personally and systemically.
 The PowerPoint slides that were used by Dr. Miller during his presentation are presented here.
-A video of his presentation will be posted in the future.
+The video of his presentation is posted below.

 IACFP STUDENT RESEARCH AWARD APPLICATIONS ARE NOW AVAILABLE

-The IACFP Student Members are eligible to apply for the IACFP Student Research Award and the IACFP Student Travel Award.
-The IACFP Board approved up to two $2500 USD research awards and up to five $1000 USD travel awards for calendar year 2020; however, due to COVID-19 travel restrictions, only the research awards will be distributed in 2020.
-Both the research awards and travel awards are expected to be included in the 2021 budget.
-Research Award Applications are available here; Student Travel Award Applications are available here.
+The IACFP Student Members are eligible to apply for the IACFP Student Research Award.
+The IACFP Board approved up to two $2500 USD research awards for calendar year 2024.
+Research Award Applications are available here.

 The applications for the research awards will be based on the following: